ShimaTaku818/R-as-GIS-for-Economists/docs/VectorDataBasics.md

 As you can see in its CRS information, the projection system is now UTM zone 17N.

 You often need to change the CRS of an `sf` object when you interact (e.g., spatial subsetting, joining, etc) it with another `sf` object.
-In such a case, you can extract the CRS of the other `sf` object using `st_crs()` and use it for transformation^[In this example, we are using the same data with two different CRS.
-But, you get the point.].
+In such a case, you can extract the CRS of the other `sf` object using `st_crs()` and use it for transformation.^[In this example, we are using the same data with two different CRS.
+But, you get the point.]
+So, you do not need to find the EPSG of the CRS of the `sf` object you are interacting it with.

 ```r